craftista/craftista/README.md

 ## For Developers and DevOps Enthusiasts
 Craftista serves as a perfect sandbox for developers and DevOps practitioners.
 The microservices architecture of the application makes it an ideal candidate for experimenting with containerization, orchestration, CI/CD pipelines, and cloud-native technologies.
 It's designed to be a hands-on project for learning and implementing DevOps best practices.

+---
-## What can you build with this app ?
+## 15 Project Ides to build using this Application Repo

 Here are 10 basic projects you could build with it that would make you a Real Devops Engineer
   1. Containerize with Docker: Write Dockerfiles for each of the services, and a docker compose to run it as a micro services application stack to automate dev environments.